wntrblm/nox/docs/usage.rst

 By default, Nox will output colorful logs if you're using in an interactive terminal.
-However, if you are redirecting ``stderr`` to a file or otherwise not using an interactive terminal, nox with output in plaintext.
+However, if you are redirecting ``stderr`` to a file or otherwise not using an interactive terminal, nox will output in plaintext.

 You can manually control Nox's output using the ``--nocolor`` and ``--forcecolor`` flags.